-Spotlight on our brilliant interviewers for 2019
+Spotlight on our brilliant interviewers

 Hephzibah is currently a columnist at Prospect magazine, feature writer for BBC Culture and Fiction Editor at the Mail on Sunday and she’s a regular contributor to The Observer and BBC Culture.
 She’s judged the Independent Foreign Fiction Prize, the Jewish Quarterly/Wingate Award, the Author’s Society’s Betty Trask Award and the PEN New Voices Prize.
 She’s moderated numerous events at the Southbank Centre, the London Book Fair and Jewish Book Week.